biggates/plantuml-dependency/src/plantuml-dependency/README.txt

 		FILE_PATTERN specifies a file pattern, with the same syntax as ANT patterns.
 It means that "**", "*" or "?" special characters can be used.
 For more information, please consult http://ant.apache.org/manual/dirtasks.html.

 	-o, --output FILE
-		To output file path where to generate the PlantUML description.
+		To specify the output file path where to generate the PlantUML description.
 		FILE specifies a valid file path, where the file doesn't already exist and is not a directory.
 It can be absolute or relative.

 	-v, --verbose [VERBOSE_LEVEL]